Unsupervised Paraphrasing with Pretrained Language Models: Introduction

-The effectiveness of BERT-score~\cite{zhang2019bertscore} in paraphrase identification hints that pre-trained language models are already equipped with extensive knowledge in text similarity.
-This knowledge may be attributed to the fact that text spans that share similar context stay semantically close to each other, word embedding~\cite{mikolov2013efficient} being a typical example.
-In other words, tapping the language models for paraphrasing capability naturally leverages the strong correlation between context and semantic similarity.
-In fact, previous work have explored leveraging such implicit knowledge in GPT-2~\cite{radford2019language} in both a supervised~\cite{witteveen2019paraphrasing} and a weakly supervised settings~\cite{hegde2020unsupervised}.\footnote{\newcite{hegde2020unsupervised} adopt a weakly supervised approach though it is claimed to be unsupervised.
-We will discuss the distinction in Section~\ref{sec:related work}.} In this work, we also make use of pretrained autoregressive models for paraphrasing, but in an unsupervised setting.
+The effectiveness of BERT-\textit{score}~\cite{zhang2019bertscore} in identifying text similarity hints that pre-trained language models are equipped with extensive knowledge in paraphrasing.
+This knowledge may be attributed to the fact that text spans sharing similar context usually stay semantically close together -- word embedding~\cite{mikolov2013efficient} being a classic example.
+In other words, the paraphrasing capability of language models stems from the strong correlation between context and semantic similarity.
+In this work, we use pre-trained autoregressive LMs to leverage such implicit knowledge for paraphrasing in an unsupervised setting.\footnote{We will release all codes.}

-However, for the purpose of paraphrasing, decoder-only models only output a continuation of the input, while Sequence-to-Sequence (Seq2Seq) models like BART tend to copy the input through because because the probabilities of the input tokens during generation are all peaked.
-This makes it hard for popular decoding algorithms, be they greedy decoding, beam search or top-$k$/$p$ sampling~\cite{holtzman2019curious}.
-In this work we propose dynamic blocking, a decoding algorithm that effortlessly transforms pretrained autoregressive language models into natural paraphrasers.
-In order to obtain a surface form different from the input, whenever the we emit a token that is present in the source sequence, this algorithm prevents the model from generating its immediate successor for the next generation step.
-This algorithm is based on the intuition that during inference, although the top candidate at each generation step corresponds to a peaked probability, the rest of the distribution (when re-normalized) still contains rich linguistic knowledge suitable for paraphrasing.
+For paraphrasing, decoder-only LMs merely output a continuation of the input, while Sequence-to-Sequence models like BART tend to copy the input through even when paired with popular decoding algorithms such as greedy decoding, beam search or top-$k$/$p$ sampling~\cite{holtzman2019curious} because the probabilities of the input tokens during generation are all peaked.
+To address this issue, we propose \textit{Dynamic Blocking} (DB), a decoding algorithm that effortlessly transforms pre-trained autoregressive language models into natural paraphrasers with the help of \textit{task-adaption} and \textit{self-supervision} (Figure~\ref{fig:pipeline}).
+To obtain a surface form different from the input, whenever we emit a token that is present in the source sequence, this algorithm prevents the model from outputting its immediate successor for the next generation step.
+The algorithm is based on the intuition that during inference, although the top candidate at each generation step corresponds to a peaked probability, the rest of the distribution still contains rich linguistic knowledge suitable for paraphrasing.
 This is in similar spirit with using soft targets for model distillation~\cite{hinton2015distilling}.